gruntwork-io/terraform-google-network/modules/vpc-network/README.md

 In order to allow any inter-network communication, instances *must* be tagged with one of `public`, `private`, or `private-persistence`.
 See the [network-firewall](../network-firewall) submodule for more details.

-## What IAM roles does this module configure? (unimplemented)

-Given a service account, this module will enable the following IAM roles:

-*

-## What services does this module enable on my project? (unimplemented)

-This module will ensure the following services are active on your project:

-*